onixion/FluentExceptions/README.md

 # Examples - Specific exception types

 The above examples always acts upon all types of thrown exceptions.
-You can also specific the exact type of exception that you are interested in.
+You can also specify the exact type of exception that you are interested in.
-All other exceptions will simply be propagate.
+All other exception types will simply propagate.

 ```csharp
 // Will catch the exception.